mlte-team/mlte/docs/docs/development.md

 - `3.10`
 - `3.11`

 <a href="https://github.com/pyenv/pyenv" target="_blank">`pyenv`</a> can be used to manage multiple Python versions locally.
 The following procedure can be used to ensure you are running the Python version you need.
-This procedure only needs to be performed once, during initial version establishment, meaning you _probably_ don't need to be repeating this step in order to contribute to `MLTE`.
+This procedure only needs to be performed once, during initial version establishment, meaning you _probably_ don't need to repeat this step to contribute to `MLTE`.

-### Establishing Depdencies for a Particular Python Version
+### Establishing Dependencies for a Particular Python Version

 Install the desired version with: